IgniteUI/igniteui-docfx/en/components/overlay_position.md

 > [!NOTE]
 > Will not try to reposition the element if the strategy is using  HorizontalDirection = Center / VerticalDirection = Middle.

-4. **Elastic** - Positions the element as in **Connected** positioning strategy and re-sizes the element to fit inside of the view port (re-calculating width and/or height) in case the element is partially out of view. `minSize :{ width: number, height: number}` can be passed in `positionSettings` to prevent resizing if it would put the element dimensions below a certain threshold.
+4. **Elastic** - Positions the element as in **Connected** positioning strategy and re-sizes the element to fit inside of the view port (re-calculating width and/or height) in case the element is partially out of view. [`minSize`]({environment:angularApiUrl}/interfaces/positionsettings.html#minsize) can be passed in [`positionSettings`]({environment:angularApiUrl}/interfaces/positionsettings.html) to prevent resizing if it would put the element dimensions below a certain threshold.
 Defaults to:

     | target          | horizontalDirection       |  verticalDirection       | horizontalStartPoint     | verticalStartPoint       | minSize               |
     |:----------------|:--------------------------|:-------------------------|:-------------------------|:-------------------------|-----------------------|